petterh/react-native-android-activity/README.md

 The name of this class doesn't matter; the `ActivityStarter` module name exposed to JavaScript comes from the `getName()` method.

-Each method annotated with a `@ReactMethod` attribute is accessible from JavaSCript.
+Each method annotated with a `@ReactMethod` attribute is accessible from JavaScript.
 Overloads are not allowed, though; you have to know the method signatures.
 (The out-of-the-box `Clipboard` module isn't usually accessed the way I do it here; React Native includes [`Clipboard.js`](https://github.com/facebook/react-native/blob/master/Libraries/Components/Clipboard/Clipboard.js), which [makes the thing more accessible from JavaScript](https://facebook.github.io/react-native/docs/clipboard.html) &ndash; if you're creating modules for public consumption, consider doing something similar.)

 A `@ReactMethod` must be of type `void`.
 In the case of `getActivityName()` we want to return a string; we do this by using a callback.